Skip to content

 Business Trends 2021: Racial Inclusivity Resources & Training

-2020 brought about many challenges and brought to light many issues that needed to be addressed – one of the top issues being about racial equality.
-The Whitehouse even put out an Executive Order On Advancing Racial Equity and Support for Underserved Communities Through the Federal Government just this month.
-Clearly it is an important issue for our society, so how should business take this into account and implement procedures accordingly?
+The year 2020 brought many challenges and highlighted critical issues that demanded attention—one of the most significant being racial equality.
+This focus continued as the White House issued an Executive Order on Advancing Racial Equity and Support for Underserved Communities Through the Federal Government.
+Clearly, this is an important issue for society, and businesses must consider how to address it thoughtfully and responsibly.

 2. Connect with Your Employees